 - Animations, film-like views, and full VR immersion

 - Focus on Habsburg personalities, especially Franz Joseph and Elisabeth

 After settling in place with my headset, everything started with a sweeping aerial journey across the gardens of Schönbrunn and into the palace.
 These dynamic VR segments always give me goose bumps; the rest of the experience is, however, gentler.

 After a short introduction to the origins of the palace building, the bulk of the show largely concerns the history of the more recent Habsburg monarchy.

 The VR production covers a period that starts with Emperor Leopold I (1640-1705).
-(For all his achievements, I remember him most for running away before that 1683 battle.)
-It ends with Emperor Franz Joseph’s passing in 1916.
+For all his achievements, I remember Leopold most for running away before the siege of Vienna.
+The show then ends with Emperor Franz Joseph’s passing in 1916.

 That’s a lot of history to pack into the 24-minute running time.
 So if you’re already familiar with the Habsburg story, you won’t discover much new.

 But if you’re visiting Austrian history from afar, you’ll get a quick overview of some of the important personalities and stories of recent imperial history, with a strong focus on Franz Joseph and (particularly) Empress Elisabeth (Sisi).